Skip to content

 Similar payment processing solutions

-emerchantpay is the closest UK peer — also FCA-authorised and Visa/Mastercard Principal Member, with IC++ pricing transparency but without the four-scheme principal status and US state gaming licenses.
+emerchantpay is the closest UK peer, also FCA-authorised and a Visa/Mastercard Principal Member, with IC++ pricing transparency but without the four-scheme principal status and US state gaming licenses.
 Nuvei is the upmarket choice for US state regulated enterprise sportsbooks with $500k+/month volume.
-Solidgate is the price-transparency option with published rates from 0.3-0.8% + acquiring.
+Corefy is the price-transparency option with published routing fees from 0.2-0.7% and no contract lock-in.
 Worldpay is the enterprise card-acquiring scale option for European card-first operators.
 AstroPay handles LATAM materially better with faster settlement and lower reserve holds for Latin America-focused operators.
 NOWPayments is the crypto-first pairing if crypto is a real growth lever rather than a secondary method.

 When to Choose an Alternative

 Choose emerchantpay if you want a UK peer with IC++ pricing transparency.
-Also FCA-authorised, also Visa and Mastercard Principal Member, similar size (~358 vs ~500 employees), but without Diners/Discover principal status, without US state gaming licenses and without the SoftSwiss partnership.
-Wins on IC++ pricing option and shorter cancellation notice.
+Also FCA-authorised, also a Visa and Mastercard Principal Member, similar size (~358 against ~500 employees) and without US state gaming licenses or the SoftSwiss partnership.
+Wins on the IC++ pricing option and shorter cancellation notice.

 Choose Nuvei if you need enterprise scale and have $500k+/month.
-720+ methods (vs 160+), six pre-built iGaming platform connectors (Trust Payments has one — SoftSwiss), broader US state gambling licensing, AI routing, and a public roster led by DraftKings, FanDuel and BetMGM.
-Trade-off: higher minimum volume and slower settlement (T+2-T+7 vs T+1).
+720+ methods (against 160+), six pre-built iGaming platform connectors (Trust Payments has one, SoftSwiss), broader US state gambling licensing, AI routing, and a public roster led by DraftKings, FanDuel and BetMGM.
+The trade-off is a higher minimum volume and slower settlement (T+2-T+7 against T+1).

-Choose Worldpay if you're a high-volume European card-first operator.
+Choose Worldpay if you are a high-volume European card-first operator.
 Trustpilot 4.3/5 from ~10k reviews, deeper UKGC compliance infrastructure, Global Payments ownership backing, broader scheme network.
-Trade-off: heavier reserves (8-15% for 6 months), slower settlement, larger minimum volume.
+The trade-off is heavier reserves (8-15% for 6 months), slower settlement and a larger minimum volume.

 Choose AstroPay if LATAM is your primary market.
-50+ LATAM local methods (PIX, Boleto, OXXO, SPEI, local cards), faster settlement (T+1-T+2), shorter 3-month reserve hold, $100k minimum, player-side brand recognition Trust Payments doesn't have in Latin America.
+50+ LATAM local methods (PIX, Boleto, OXXO, SPEI, local cards), faster settlement (T+1-T+2), a shorter 3-month reserve hold, a $100k minimum, and player-side brand recognition Trust Payments does not have in Latin America.

 Often Paired With